SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Complementary Results

 \subsection{Text-to-Code Generation}

-\textbf{Dataset.} The MBPP dataset~\citep{austin2021program}\footnote{\url{https://huggingface.co/datasets/google-research-datasets/mbpp}} is employed, which consists of 384 train, 90 validation and 500 test programs.
-We preserve the test set for final evaluation and use the remaining sets for PO training.
+We perform preference optimization for the task of text-to-code generation, using a simple preference dataset created from Python programming problems from \citet{gee2025code}.
+In this complementary experiment, we aim to optimize for correctness, i.e.\ a chosen program is an executionable one that passes all accompanied unit-tests and a rejected program is one with the opposite behavior.
+The MBPP dataset~\citep{austin2021program}\footnote{\url{https://huggingface.co/datasets/google-research-datasets/mbpp}} is employed, which consists of 384 train, 90 validation and 500 test programs.

-\textbf{Training and Optimization.} We train StarCoder-1B~\citep{li2023starcoder}\footnote{\url{https://huggingface.co/loubnabnl/starcoder-1b}} for $30$ epochs with a learning rate of $5e^{-7}$, a warmup of $10\%$ of the total training steps, linear learning rate decay and an effective batch size of $32$.
+We use StarCoder-1B~\citep{li2023starcoder}\footnote{\url{https://huggingface.co/loubnabnl/starcoder-1b}} to sample 100 solutions for each problem in train and validation with multinomial sampling.
+Training is done for $30$ epochs with a learning rate of $5e^{-7}$, a warmup of $10\%$ of the total training steps, linear learning rate decay and an effective batch size of $32$.

 \textbf{Evaluation.} For evaluation we employ the BigCode-evaluation-harness framework~\citep{bigcode-evaluation-harness} sampling 100 solutions with temperature $0.6$ and $p=0.95$.
 The reported numbers on HumanEval and MBPP are obtained after tuning the $\beta$ values for each method on the $[0.1, 0.2, 0.4, 0.6, 0.8, 1.0, 5.0, 10.0]$ set.
 The best $\beta$ is obtained based on the performance of each model on pass@10 with 10 samples on HumanEval.